cicese-biocom/esm-AxP-GDL/README.md

-# sAMPpred-GAT
+# sAMPpred-ESM2-GAT
-The implementation of the paper ***sAMPpred-GAT: Prediction of Antimicrobial Peptide by Graph Attention Network and Predicted Peptide Structure***
+The implementation of the paper ***sAMPpred-GAT: Prediction of Antimicrobial Peptide by Graph Attention Network, ESM-2 model and Predicted Peptide Structure***

 ## Requirements
 The majoy dependencies used in this project are as following: